dotnet/arcade/Documentation/Darc.md

 channel onto its master branch.

 A subscription has a few parts:
-- Mapping of source repo + source channel => target repo target branch
+- Mapping of source repo + source channel => target repo + target branch
 - An update rate (e.g. every day, every build, not at all)
 - Whether a subscription is batchable or not.
-If batchable, all batchable subscriptions targeting the same branch/repo combination will share a PR.
+If batchable, all batchable subscriptions targeting the same repo+branch combination will share a PR.
   *Note: Batchable subscriptions are currently unsupported in darc*
 - A set of auto merge policies, if the subscription is not batchable.
 If batchable, merge policies are set on a repository level rather than a per-subscription level, as they end up shared between several subscriptions. *Note: repository merge policies are currently unsupported in darc*

-`add-subscription` has two modes of operation
+`add-subscription` has two modes of operation:
 - Interactive mode (default) - Interactive mode will take whatever input parameters were provided on the command line (if any) and pop an editor where the user can provide the subscription input prameters.